100 Notable alumni of

 -

-Feroze Jehangir Gandhi was an Indian freedom fighter, politician and journalist.
+Feroze Jehangir Gandhi was an Indian independence activist, politician and journalist.
 He served as a member of the provincial parliament between 1950 and 1952, and later a member of the Lok Sabha, the Lower house of Indian parliament.
 He published The National Herald and The Navjivan newspapers.
 His wife, Indira Gandhi (daughter of Jawaharlal Nehru, the first Prime Minister of India), and their elder son Rajiv Gandhi were both prime ministers of India.
 He was a member of Indian National Congress.

 -